irishgordo/harvester-wiki/Harvester-API-Test.md

     "ttl":57600000
 }
 ```
-the response cookies will send a `R_SESS` key, save this token somewhere and it will be used for future authorized API calls:
+the response cookies will contains a `R_SESS` key and a token, save this token somewhere and it will be used for future authenticated API calls: e.g,
 ```
 R_SESS: token-hbxw6%3Attcmtwrrk2l7p4sshklpjnmx27gzk5mgz9cxzrtm75qlh47mkx2m7b
 ```